The War On Fats

 Saturated and Unsaturated Fats

-There are three main types of fat – saturated, unsaturated, and trans fats.
-Unsaturated fats are divided into two categories – monounsaturated and polyunsaturated fats.
-This section will focus on saturated and unsaturated fats, which are naturally occurring in foods.
-The section below will focus on trans fats, which are primarily man made.
+There are three main types of fat: saturated, unsaturated, and trans fats.
+Unsaturated fats are further divided into two categories—monounsaturated and polyunsaturated.
+This section will cover saturated and unsaturated fats, both of which occur naturally in foods, while the next section will focus on trans fats, which are primarily artificial.

 Health Implications of Saturated and Unsaturated Fats

 When it comes to fats, saturated fats raise LDL cholesterol levels in the blood, which can increase the risk of heart disease.
-On the flip side, monounsaturated and polyunsaturated fats have a positive impact on the body by lowering overall LDL cholesterol levels.
-You may have heard of LDL (low-density lipoprotein) and HDL (high-density lipoprotein) cholesterol, but I’m going to take a second to break them down.
+In contrast, monounsaturated and polyunsaturated fats support heart health by helping to lower LDL cholesterol.
+You’ve probably heard of LDL (low-density lipoprotein) and HDL (high-density lipoprotein) cholesterol, but let’s take a moment to break them down.

-LDL cholesterol is often referred to as “bad” cholesterol because too much of it can lead to the buildup of plaque in your arteries and increase your risk of heart disease.
-In contrast, HDL cholesterol is often called “good” cholesterol because it helps remove LDL cholesterol from your bloodstream and transport it back to the liver, where it can be broken down and excreted from your body.
-HDL cholesterol is therefore associated with a lower risk of heart disease.
+LDL cholesterol is often called “bad” cholesterol because high levels can lead to plaque buildup in the arteries, increasing the risk of heart disease.
+On the other hand, HDL cholesterol, known as “good” cholesterol, helps clear LDL cholesterol from the bloodstream by transporting it to the liver, where it’s broken down and excreted.
+Higher levels of HDL cholesterol are linked to a lower risk of heart disease.
 You can read more about cholesterol on the American Heart Association’s site.

 Trans Fatty Acids - The Villain?